mrminey2/HouseiHub/README.md

 Button Feedback: Buttons provide satisfying press-down and lift effects.

-Animated Background: A continuous, subtle ripple effect inspired by 14islands.com provides a dynamic atmosphere.
+Animated Background: A continuous, subtle ripple effect provides a dynamic atmosphere.

 Voice Announcements: An immersive feature that announces each drawn number out loud.
 This can be toggled on or off by the player in all game modes.